<< BACK TO PORTFOLIO

 PLANNING & LEVEL BLOCKOUT

-Designed the full Ruins area from concept map to blocked-out, playable geometry in Unreal Engine 5.
-Translated exploration and pacing goals into spatial decisions — establishing sight lines, chokepoints, and traversal routes before any environmental art was placed.
+Designed the areas from concept map to blocked-out, playable geometry in Unreal Engine 5.

 LEVEL DESIGN TOOLING